 You have been tinkering with motorcycles since you were 12.
-You’re the go to Guy or Gal whenever anyone on your street can’t get their bike started and you fancy a career as a motorcycle mechanic.
+You’re the go to Guy or Gal whenever anyone on your street needs help with bike maintenance and you have always wanted a career as a motorcycle mechanic.

 How do I become a Motorcycle Mechanic?

 If you are currently still at school but planning out your career goals, one of the best ways to get a foot into the motorcycle industry is through a work experience program or perhaps a Saturday job at a local dealership or motorcycle repair shop.

 To become a qualified motorcycle mechanic you will need your High School Diploma or GED certificate to either get employment with someone offering an apprenticeship scheme or to get into a motorcycle mechanic school offering a diploma course.

 If your personal circumstances mean you aren’t eligible for an apprenticeship, signing up for a core mechanics training course can give you a certification to back up your hands on skills.

 Finally, there is the informal route where you get a job with someone prepared to pass on their knowledge with hands on training and your pay increases over time as your skills develop.

 For most soon to be motorcycle mechanics the route will go something like:

 - Find and choose a motorcycle mechanic school